p5chmitz/dsa-rust/README.md

 The lists section centers around solutions to create a simple podium of sorted entries consisting of names and associated scores.

-- Array list: A two-fer of dirt-simple array and Vector-based lists
+- Array-based list: A basic introduction to lists (and arrays)
+- Vector-based list: Safe, easy, convenient
-- Singly-linked list: A simple, singly-owned, and safe linked list
+- Singly-linked list: A safe, singly-owned, singly-linked list
-- Doubly-linked list: A horribly unsafe linked list with just enough Miri testing to not immediately set the computer on fire
+- Doubly-linked list: A horribly unsafe linked list with raw, mutable pointers and just enough Miri testing to not immediately set the computer on fire
+- Doubly-linked list: An incremental improvement over the first iteration with NonNull (coming soon)

 </details>